 to be good evangelists, and good ministers of the holy gospel!
 But, truly, the wisdom of man is folly in the sight of God; and the folly of God is wiser than the wisdom of men.
 Thanks be abundantly given to Him, for that He is good enough to pass over the littleness of the folly of man, and bless according to His sovereign grace those He sends!
 And I pray Him therefore, that, in His grace, He may keep from the pride that attaches itself to a human distinction those, who, not content with being evangelists sent by Him, have had themselves made by men ministers of the holy gospel.

 Let us hasten, however, to find some roses in the midst of these thorns.
-I quote another report: &#8220;To pretend to distinguish here, as it is too often done amongst us, the ministry of preaching, and that of the sacraments (as if one of these ministries, exercised without the authority of the clergy, constituted, more than others, a separation), is to go beyond the scripture, and contrary to it&#8221; (page 25 of the report).
+I quote another report: "To pretend to distinguish here, as it is too often done amongst us, the ministry of preaching, and that of the sacraments (as if one of these ministries, exercised without the authority of the clergy, constituted, more than others, a separation), is to go beyond the scripture, and contrary to it" (page 25 of the report).
 I do not quote these words of the dear brother, who is the reporter, to lead others to think that he agrees with the principles of my pamphlet.
 It is clear enough that he does not.
-I take the words as they are,| as a testimony which, by dint of circumstances, pierces through the prejudices which have been produced by old habits and certain forms of study.
-I rejoice to agree with him, and that, in consequence of the evil done by the clergy, according to his account, he has been compelled to put in its true light this truth, that the celebration of the Lord&#8217;s supper is no more a separation than preaching is.
+I take the words as they are,¦ as a testimony which, by dint of circumstances, pierces through the prejudices which have been produced by old habits and certain forms of study.
+I rejoice to agree with him, and that, in consequence of the evil done by the clergy, according to his account, he has been compelled to put in its true light this truth, that the celebration of the Lord's supper is no more a separation than preaching is.
 I draw the same practical (I do not say theoretical) conclusion, as the author of the report; when I find myself authorised to preach apart, I find myself authorised to communicate apart.
 It is, in my opinion, a perfectly just principle.

 I have no doubt that the reporter has sometimes demanded other conditions for preaching than those which I myself demand.
 I have no wish to make him say what he does not say.
-I take the naked principle: and, I say, that to draw a distinction between these two things, as has been too often done amongst us, is to go against Scripture, seeing that, if I am authorised to preach apart, I am authorised to celebrate the Lord&#8217;s supper apart.
+I take the naked principle: and, I say, that to draw a distinction between these two things, as has been too often done amongst us, is to go against Scripture, seeing that, if I am authorised to preach apart, I am authorised to celebrate the Lord's supper apart.
 Let this be noted!
 I admit with him, that these two steps are very serious; and I am sure that he does not wish to

-| As Tertullian, who said, &#8220;Oh, testimony of a soul naturally Christian.&#8221;
+¦As Tertullian, who said, "Oh, testimony of a soul naturally Christian."

 {197}

 separate from nationalism, neither by one nor the other.
 I let him judge for himself if it be to separate oneself from the church.
-I insist only upon the point contained in this sentence: to preach the word and dispense the Lord&#8217;s supper, without being authorised by the ecclesiastical governors, when they are in disorder.
-I add what he gives us of Benedict Pictet: &#8220;The truth of the faith, the purity of worship, submission to Christ, constitute the essence *(Petre)* of the church.
-The preservation of these things is then the preservation of the unity of the church.&#8221;
+I insist only upon the point contained in this sentence: to preach the word and dispense the Lord's supper, without being authorised by the ecclesiastical governors, when they are in disorder.
+I add what he gives us of Benedict Pictet: "The truth of the faith, the purity of worship, submission to Christ, constitute the essence (*l'être*) of the church.
+The preservation of these things is then the preservation of the unity of the church".